Randall D. Smith: Alden Global Capital

 In 2007, Smith founded Alden Global Capital, and is its chief of investments.
 As of May 2021, Alden Global is the second-largest newspaper publisher in the United States.

 Alden has a reputation for sharply cutting costs by reducing the number of journalists working on its newspapers.

 Criticisms

 The New York Times, in a 1991 article titled "Bottom Fishing with R.D.
 Smith" reported on conflicts of interest while Smith was at Bear Stearns.

 In 2005, Smith settled claims from a court-appointed bankruptcy trustee associated with an investment in Hawaiian Airlines.

 Writing in The Atlantic, McKay Coppins has criticized Smith and Alden co-founder Heath Freeman, saying "no one has been more mercenary or less interested in pretending to care about their publications’ long-term health."

 Personal life

 He met his first wife Kathryn Smith, when both were Cornell students, and she earned a PhD in political science.
-They have a son, Caleb Smith, who was profiled in 2011 in the Dallas-based D Magazine, and a daughter.
+They have a son, Caleb Smith, who was profiled in 2011 in the Dallas-based D Magazine, and a daughter, Abigail (d.
+2018).
 Kathryn Smith died of ovarian cancer.

 He is married to Barbara Stovall Smith.